 - In the case of a child having a temperature over 38oc, the child will have any excess clothes removed and the parent/caregiver will be contacted and required to collect their child within half an hour.
-If the temperature increases before the parent/caregiver collects their child, they will be tepid sponged to help reduce the temperature.
+If the temperature increases before the parent/caregiver collects their child, they will be tepid sponged and given an ice block to help reduce the temperature.

 - In a situation where staff have made every effort but they are unable to contact the parent/caregiver or the emergency contact for the child, the most senior staff member/person responsible will decide if the child requires immediate medical attention.
-If this situation arises, the child’s details form will be be printed and will accompany the child to Victoria Central Medical Centre on Victoria Street.
-If possible and preferable - the staff member will be a person responsible and will be accompanied by a second staff member.
+If this situation arises, the child’s details form will be printed and will accompany the child to Victoria Central Medical Centre on Victoria Street.
+If possible - the staff member will be a person responsible.

 - If any person has discharge from the eye, they will be sent home.

 - Any person returning to the centre after a suspected case of conjunctivitis must have no discharge visible in the eye AND have been on medication for 24 hours.
 Please note that conjunctivitis is extremely contagious and is transmitted by the discharge.

 - If the eye discharge is not the result of conjunctivitis, a medical certificate will be needed.